CHUNSOKNA1997/fastify-ecommerce-api/README.md

-# Ecommerce API built with Fastify
+# E-Commerce API

-A minimal Fastify + TypeScript baseline ready for implementing the ecommerce API.
+project was developed as part of final year assesment under the instruction and supervision of Lecturer [Heng Sovnnarith](https://www.youtube.com/@HengSovannarith).